About

 Ogle received her Bachelor’s degree in English and minors in Art and Theology from Lee University.
 She then went on to do an Art Apprenticeship program at the Urban Art Institute, attended Graduate School at the University of Tennessee at Chattanooga for English Literary Studies, and then back to college for a degree in Applied Science for Massage Therapy at Miller-Motte Tech where she graduated Magna Cum Laude and made the Dean’s List.
 She has also been a Sports Massage Therapist since 2005 and has her practice on the Northshore.
 Now she spends most of her days creating in her art studio.
 Ogle currently exhibits locally, but has sold her work all over the United States and internationally in Canada, Belgium, England, France, & Germany.
 When she is not in her studio painting, you can find her off on a river adventure somewhere whitewater kayaking and gathering inspiration, or just dreaming up a new painting.

 "The reason I like to paint is because I like to create things you can't see in real life.
-"Proteus" and "Triton" came from a water-filled dream and progressed from a single image into a merging of impressionism and expressionism.
+"Proteus" and "Triton" came from a water-filled dream and progressed from a single image into a fascinating diptych.
 They conjure thoughts of Neptune, so they are named after two of the planet's moons.
 Proteus is the Greek god of "elusive sea change," while Triton is the messenger of the sea.
 These two pieces can stand alone, but work together much like one would imagine the gods governing the turbulent waters.”

 “While living in Michigan, Ogle was able to experience the power and awe of the Great Lakes.
 Someone recently said, "The Great Lakes are in our DNA."
 The inviting beaches of Lake Michigan and the ominous power of Lake Superior have inspired her as an artist.
 Their influence is rarely straightforward.
 Instead, she takes a strand of her natural memory and allows it to grow on the canvas into a mix of images and emotions that transcend its original form.”